jalcine/houston-server/DEVELOPMENT.md

 ## Running

-Once you have `docker` and `docker-compose` installed, simply run `docker-compose up` and you will get a running developer instance of Houston server.
-You can view the website at [`localhost:4000`](http://localhost:4000).
+Once you have `docker` and `docker-compose` installed, simply run the following command to setup the environment (database migrations and seed data):

+- `docker-compose run houston mix ecto.setup`

+Then run this command to start everything:

+- `docker-compose up`

+You can view the site at [`localhost:4000`](http://localhost:4000).

 **NOTE** If you make any changes to elixir dependencies or node dependencies, you will need to rebuild the Houston image with `docker-compose build houston`.